 1. Create a List of Your Unique Traits

 Did you know that there’s a scholarship out there for practically everything?
-There are scholarships offered based on nationality, personal interests, GPA, languages spoken, extracurricular activities, and so on!
-There are scholarships for swimmers, pianists, fantasy football players, students who grew up with certain hardships, first-generation college students, LGBTQ individuals etc.
+There are scholarships offered based on nationality, personal interests, GPA, languages are spoken, extracurricular activities, and so on!
+There are scholarships for swimmers, pianists, fantasy football players, students who grew up with certain hardships, first-generation college students, LGBTQ individuals, etc.

 It is also quite important to note that when looking to win a scholarship you don’t take a shotgun approach to applying for scholarships, find the ones that fit you.

 You can start with this list of traits about yourself, including:

 - Hardships you or your family have endured (e.g. cancer, loss of a parent, a natural disaster, etc.)